openshift/release/cluster/test-deploy/README.md

 In each profile, see `vars-origin.yaml` for the default settings (which is common across all profiles) and `vars.yaml` for the variables that differ.

+If you need to customize things like the number of nodes, the type of instances or size of the root disk, vars.yaml is for you.

 ### Configure a profile manually

 Add the following files to the profile directory: